AdMoR/admor.github.io/_posts/2019-09-01-Paper on graph convolution.markdown

 ---
-description: Hand picked paper on application of graph convolution
+description: Hand picked papers on application of graph convolution
 tags: convolutional neural networks graph pooling
 ---

-## Why are graph neural net interesting
+## Why are graph neural net worth of your interest ?

 Because of the applications, it ranges from 3D mesh object to recommandation with rich data annotation.
 The only problem it has, is that application of neural networks is non trivial.
 There is no obvious, built in graph operator.